 The other cause for this can be old, dirty air filters within the air conditioning system.
 This can add particulates or simply deliver unclean air.
 This again can cause irritation within the throat which leads to coughing.
 It’s important to ensure your air filter stays clean and is replaced when necessary.

 Does air conditioning affect asthma?

-The same applies to asthma, air conditioning should not affect those suffering from asthma and in fact, should be beneficial as the air that goes through an air conditioning unit should be even cleaner than regular air as it travels through a filtration system.
+Air conditioning should not affect those suffering from asthma and in fact, should be beneficial as the air that goes through an air conditioning unit should be even cleaner than regular air as it travels through a filtration system.
 So, as mentioned above, if your air con is having an effect on your asthma, your air filter may need replacing.

-Can dogs get sick from air conditioning?
+Can pets get sick from air conditioning?

-Pets, again, should not face any difficulties due to air conditioning.
+Pets, should not face any difficulties due to air conditioning.
 However, issues can be caused due to drastic changes in temperature has been tied to pneumonia.
 It’s generally bad to move from very hot to chilled environments and vice versa for both humans and pets.
 We recommend transitioning them between hot and cold gradually to avoid this.
 For example, move them into a non-air conditioned room in the house before taking them outside.

 Who invented air conditioning?

 The first modern air conditioner was invented by American engineer Willis Haviland Carrier in 1902 as a means of solving humidity issues at a printing facility in Buffalo, New York.